 OHMINME is based on the Central Coast of NSW, Australia.
 Run by Linnea, mother Helene, and our very small but mighty Chihuahuas, Leo and Chibo.

 Linnea is the designer and maker doing all the sewing, crocheting, knotting, embroidering, block printing… you name it!
-Growing up with animals and a childhood spent on the southeast coast of the island of Öland, she was drawn back to her roots by a desire to create something unique for the earth conscious dog parent.
+Growing up with animals and a childhood spent on the southeast coast of the island of Öland, she was drawn back to her roots by a desire to create something special for the eco conscious dog parent.

 Plant a Tree

 Australia has recently experienced one of the largest natural disasters in history, with nearly 15 million acres destroyed in last year’s bush fires.
 On top of this, deforestation and excessive land clearing continues to be the major cause of death and habitat loss for our native wildlife.

 OHMINME proudly supports the Plant-A-Tree Program by Carbon Neutral, by planting one tree for every order.
 This project is currently being carried out in the Yarra Yarra Biodiversity Corridor in Southwest Australia.
 Western Australia is one of the world’s major biodiversity hotspots - meaning a large number of species found nowhere else in world are undergoing exceptional loss of habitat.

 * Protection and restoration of natural ecosystems and habitats for native animals.

 * Increased economic growth and local employment, including workers from Aboriginal communities.

 * Reduced greenhouse gas emissions, which in turn can help reduce the impacts of climate change.